darklab8/blog/blog/articles/article_detailed/article_freelancer_setup_at_linux/article.md

 ![]({{.StaticRoot}}article_freelancer_setup_at_linux/wine_proton_installing.png)

-- find folder with Lutris wines and unpack archive in to it (i unpacked `wine-proton-8.0-4-amd64.tar.xz` since i have amd64)
+- find folder with Lutris wines (at Kubuntu `$HOME/.local/share/lutris/runners/wine`) and unpack archive in to it (i unpacked `wine-proton-8.0-4-amd64.tar.xz` since i have amd64)
+- P.S. if you use Steam Deck, the possible expected path is known to look like `$HOME/.var/app/net.lutris.Lutris/data/lutris/runners/wine`

 the folder inside expects to look like this